german-gonzalez/networkingworkshop/Lab1Instructions.md

 ### 1. Create a keypair in eu-west-1, account 1

-You wont need the keypair unless you want to ssh directly into the instance, but you cannot launch the instance without a keypair.
+You won't need the keypair unless you want to ssh directly into the instance, but you cannot launch the instance without a keypair.
 In these labs, we will mostly be using SSM Session Manager to access instances.

-Unless you already have used the name, give this keypair the name `KeyPair` to match the entry in the cloudformation template.
+Unless you already have used the name, give this keypair the name `KeyPair` to match the entry in the CloudFormation template.

-### 2. Launch the cloudformation template
+### 2. Launch the CloudFormation template

 Launch template `Lab1_Region1Acct1.yaml` and use the default entries.
 If you have not named your keypair `KeyPair` then change this parameter so it matches the name you provided.

-To download the cloudformation template for setting up lab 1, [click here](https://d2x18vu72ugj64.cloudfront.net/Lab1_Region1Acct1.yaml)
+To download the cloudformation template for setting up lab 1, [click here](https://d2x18vu72ugj64.cloudfront.net/Lab1_Region1Acct1.yaml).

-To download the template from workdocs [click here](https://amazon.awsapps.com/workdocs/index.html#/document/f1a82d39db4589c2edef151497808caafedf632cdd2e67983e6bd3f60ede19e8)
+To download the template from workdocs [click here.](https://amazon.awsapps.com/workdocs/index.html#/document/f1a82d39db4589c2edef151497808caafedf632cdd2e67983e6bd3f60ede19e8)

+The creation of the resources will take around 5 minutes.

 ### 3. Checking the launched stack

 Once complete, check the following:

-* your stack has created 2 VPCs, 3 subnets, 5 instances and an IAM role for SSM, which will include the characters `ssm`.
+* Your stack has created 2 VPCs, 3 subnets, 5 instances and an IAM role for SSM, which will include the characters `ssm`.

-* in Systems Manager -> Managed Instances, you can see the 5 instances that were created, listed as being managed.
+* In Systems Manager -> Managed Instances, you can see the 5 instances that were created, listed as being managed.

-* connect into each one via Systems Manager -> Session Manager, and try and ping all the others, as well as checking Internet access via the NAT instance.
+* Connect into each one via Systems Manager -> Session Manager, and try and ping all the others, as well as checking Internet access via the NAT instance.
 To do this, issue the command `curl amazon.co.uk` in Linux, which should respond with an html header.
 Use the provided [testing matrix](https://www.networking-workshop.com/#/testingmatrix) to record your results.

 All instances in the `192.168.0.0/16` range should be able to ping one another, but the instance in the `10.0.1.0/24` range should be unreachable.

 Also, the `curl` command should work from all instances except `192.168.1.100` and `10.0.1.100`

 > [DANGER]
 > Be aware that normal architecture should use a NAT gateway rather than a NAT instance.
-However, we want to do some traffic mirroring on the NAT instance in a later lab, and traffic mirroring currently requires an instance with a nitro card to act as source.
+However, we want to do some traffic mirroring on the NAT instance in a later lab, and traffic mirroring currently requires an instance with a Nitro card to act as source.

-> We have put an instance in the public subnet purely to act as a testing point...something you can ping from.
+> We have put an instance in the public subnet purely to act as a testing point (something you can ping from).
 This is not intended to be a web server, or have direct Internet access.
 That is why we have no public IP on it.
 Normally, you would either put a public IP on the instance, or better, for inbound traffic, use a load balancer pointing to an instance in a private subnet.

 ---